gvwilson/thirdbit/_posts/2014/2014-04-23-import-lesson.md

   With software,
   they can recompile their program or re-run its unit tests and see whether things still work.
-  There's no equivalent for lessons&mdash;no easy way to find out whether dependencies that used to resolve are still there.
+  There's no equivalent for lessons–no easy way to find out whether dependencies that used to resolve are still there.
 </p>
 <p>